Why isn't my medication working?

 Other reasons it might not be working

-If time and dose have both been addressed, there are a few other things a prescriber will look at.
+If time and dose have both been addressed, a prescriber will look at a few other things.

-Missed or inconsistent doses can blunt the effect, so taking the medication regularly matters.
+Missed or inconsistent doses can blunt the effect, so taking the medication regularly matters more than it might seem.
 The medication may not be the right fit, since response is individual and what works well for one person may not for another.
-The diagnosis may need another look.
+The diagnosis may need a fresh look.
 For example, bipolar disorder is treated differently, and antidepressants alone don't work well for it.
-Another factor may be affecting mood, such as a thyroid problem, untreated sleep apnea, or ongoing heavy alcohol use.
-Side effects can make a medication hard to keep taking.
-And expectations matter too, because medication can reduce symptoms but does not remove life stressors.
+A contributing factor may be affecting mood, such as a thyroid problem, untreated sleep apnea, or ongoing heavy alcohol use, and treating that can change the picture.
+Side effects can make a medication hard to keep taking, which quietly limits how well it can work.
+And expectations matter, because medication can reduce symptoms but does not remove life stressors.
+A medication can lower the volume of depression while a difficult job or a strained relationship is still there.

 What usually comes next